 eStatements let customers access and reconcile bills online, eliminating the need for patients to receive and pay bills by mail.

 Improved patient payment interactions more than just streamline the collections process.
-66% of patients reported being willing to consider switching providers for a more favorable healthcare payment experience (Trends in Healthcare Payments Tenth Annual Report: 2019).
+56% of patients reported being willing to consider switching providers for a more favorable healthcare payment experience (Trends in Healthcare Payments Eleventh Annual Report: 2020).
 By delivering favorable experiences, providers can increase patient loyalty, ease confusion related to payment responsibility, reduce the number of outstanding patient balances and ultimately improve their organization’s bottom line.